tonyB34630/site-Comics-Maniacs/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Google Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 8.1.17 - 2021-10-13 =
+* Improved marker editor geocode usage to only geocode when an address has changed, or is being added for the first time.
+(Reduced API calls due to usage)
+* Fixed issue where editing a marker which has already been position adusted would trigger a geocode on the original address, moving the marker back to the original placement
+* Fixed issue where map preview would not load on some elementor pages (Preview view only)
+* Fixed issue where RTL sites would misplace markers in OpenLayers
+* Fixed issue where StreetView icon would not show on some websites (Theme dependent)
+* Fixed issue where SQL quotation mark usage for actions on marker, map, and features (trait) would cause datatable failures
+* Removed uses of 'SQL_CALC_FOUND_ROWS' AND 'FOUND_ROWS' in queries to ensure MySQL 8.0.17 and above compatibility

+= 8.1.16 - 2021-09-20 =
+* Fixed issue where map editor would not initialize on some older WordPress versions
+* Fixed issue where admin bar scroll offset would sometimes be undefined
+* Updated Real Cookie Banner integration, for improved stability

+= 8.1.15 - 2021-09-01 =
+* Fixed issue where Avada Alert icons would not show due to our icon libraries loading in post/page editor
+* Remove Klokantech 3D tileserver as this does not appear to be supported (OpenLayers)
+* Added MapTiler Streets, Outdoor, Pastel, Basic (OpenLayers)
+* Added indicator for most tilesets that require an API key (OpenLayers)
+* Added preinit event delegate
+* Added global initMaps method
+* Added global onScroll method
+* Added core integration for Real Cookie Banner integration
+* Updated it_IT translation file (Thanks to Alessio Cornale)
+* Updated Stamen Watercolor tileset to point to HTTP host (OpenLayers)
+* Updated OpenPtMap tileset to point to HTTP host (OpenLayers)

+= 8.1.14 - 2021-07-28 =
+* Fixed issue where custom scripts (CSS & JS) would be html_entities encoded by the wp_kses_post function, causing custom scripts to run unpredictably
+* Fixed issue where uncaught exception would cause errors to show on the frontend, although it is gracefully handled
+* Fixed issue where carousel time placeholder had an unclosed attribute
+* Resized credit images to standard sizes (Reduction in file size)
+* Resized interface images and changed color spaces (Reduction in file size) (Thanks to lowwebtech on GitHub)
+* Tested up to WordPress 5.8

 = 8.1.13 - 2021-06-15 =
 * Fixed issue where Authenticated Persistent XSS could be executed on any CRUD module.
 Uses wp_kses_post for cleanup.
 Applies to Markers, Polygons, Polylines and Shapes (Thanks to Visse)